-This report presents key data on bank fees, and focuses mainly on fees charged to individuals and small businesses (these are included in the banks' retail fee schedules), 4 as follows:
+This report presents key data on bank fees, and focuses mainly on fees charged to individuals and small businesses (that are included in the banks' retail fee schedules), as follows:

-- The first chapter of this report addresses the banking system's total fee income from all customer segments (individuals, small businesses, and large businesses). - The second chapter of the report presents the distribution of fee income from individuals and small businesses, by type of banking activity: current accounts, payment cards, securities, foreign currency, credit, and others. - The third chapter of the report focuses on current account fees, and presents a measure of the cost of managing a current account and holding a payment card in accounts of individuals only.
-The chapter also presents various data relevant to households and small businesses on the costs of transactions executed on direct channels, by tellers, and via payment cards. - The fourth chapter concerns securities transaction fees, which account for approximately one third of the banking system's fee income from individuals and small businesses.
-The fee schedules for securities purchases and sales, and the management fees that are actually charged to individuals and small businesses are presented.
-This chapter also presents the measures related to securities that were taken from 2013 to the date of the report. - The fifth chapter of the report includes additional measures related to banking fees that were taken from 2013 to the date of the report.
+- The first chapter of this report addresses the banking system's total fee income from all customer segments (individuals, small businesses, and large businesses). - The second chapter presents the distribution of fee income from individuals and small businesses by type of banking activity: current accounts, payment cards, securities, foreign currency, credit, and other activities. - The third chapter present rules of eligibility for discounts on fees for households, small businesses, and individuals with a disability. - The fourth chapter focuses on current account fees, and presents a measure of the cost of managing a current account and holding a payment card in accounts of individuals only.
+The chapter also presents various data on the costs of customer-executed activities, teller-executed activities, and payment card transactions, which are also relevant for households and small businesses. - The fifth chapter concerns fees on securities-related activities, which account for approximately one fourth of the banking system's fee income from individuals and small businesses.
+The fee for securities purchases and sales, and securities management fees that are actually charged to individuals and small businesses are presented.
+This chapter also presents the measures related to securities that were adopted from 2013 to the date of the report. - The sixth chapter of the report includes additional measures related to banking fees that were adopted from 2013 to the date of the report.

-4 With the exception of Chapter 1, which deals with all customer sectors, and Section 3.1, which deals with individuals only.
+&lt;sup>5 With the exception of Chapter 1, which deals with all customer sectors, and Section 3.1, which deals with individuals only.